rjmackay/rjmackay.github.com/resume.md

 * Scaling and optimising complex Drupal sites through a combination of static caching (with varnish and nginx) and improved app level caching.
 * Building tools for fast, standardised development and deployment.

-PHP, Drupal, Javascript, Python, MySQL, Sass, HTML, CSS.
+<small>PHP, Drupal, Javascript, Python, MySQL, Sass, HTML, CSS.</small>

 ### Greenpeace New Zealand – Web Developer